samuelurom/JavaScript/README.md

 # JavaScript
-Explore some of my JavaScript projects from basic to advanced.
+Explore some of my JavaScript projects and algorithm scripting from basic to advanced.